SC-005 – Encryption

 3. Cryptographic keys must be generated and stored in a secure manner that prevents loss, theft, or compromise.

-4. Devices and Media Encryption is required for all laptops, workstations, and portable drives that are used to store or access UTHSC data regardless of the data classification.
+4. Devices and Media Encryption is required for all laptops, workstations, and portable drives, if available, that are used to store or access UTHSC data regardless of the data classification.

-5. Data residing on servers owned and operated by UTHSC Information Technology Services and located within the UTHSC Data Center must be protected by at least one of the following:
+5. Data residing on servers owned and operated by UTHSC ITS and located within the UTHSC Data Center must be protected by at least one of the following:

 • Encryption, or